NASA Websites Explore Global Warming

 Climate Kids is a section designed for students in grades K-8.
 Teachers and students will find:

 - 18 games and activities;

 - answers to seven big questions, including what does global climate change mean and what can we do to help?;

-- an animated serial short called Climate Tales, which is captioned and can be downloaded; and,
+- Three videos, including an animated serial short called Climate Tales, which is captioned and can be downloaded; and,

 Teachers will find EPA's A Student's guide to Global Climate Change with coloring pages, a board game and more.

 Educator’s Bridge links to K-12 resources: websites, teaching guides, handouts, and more.